+1) Converter transformer

-- Converter transformer: LCC HVDC uses special type of transformer different from the AC transformer in that it has special features such as on load tap changes and follow different configuration.
-For example, the 12-pulse converter can follow six single-phase two windings, three single phase three winding or two three-phase two windings configuration to suit specification and operational performance [13, 14].
-But the VSC HVDC uses same transformer as the normal AC transformer. - Smoothing Reactors: This is used for removal of ripples of the DC current.
-It is also used to limit the rate of rise of the fault current on the DC line. - Harmonic filters: These are connected to the converter terminals to provide a low impedance path to ground for removal of harmonics current.
-Filter used also provide the AC line with the reactive power compensation.
+LCC HVDC uses special type of transformer different from the AC transformer in that it has special features such as on load tap changes and follow different configuration.
+For example, the 12-pulse converter can follow six single-phase two windings, three single-phase three winding or two threephase two windings configuration to suit specification and operational performance [13, 14].
+But the VSC HVDC uses same transformer as the normal AC transformer.

+2) Smoothing Reactors

+This is used for removal of ripples of the DC current.
+It is also used to limit the rate of rise of the fault current on the DC line.